sergeychernyshov-code/s3www-minio/README.md

 # s3www-minio

 ## Overview

-`s3www-minio` is a lightweight, production-ready HTTP file server built in Go that serves files from a MinIO (S3-compatible) object storage backend.
+`s3www-minio` is a lightweight, HTTP file server built in Go that serves files from a MinIO (S3-compatible) object storage backend.
 It includes built-in Prometheus metrics for observability and is designed to be deployed to Kubernetes using a Helm chart.
 Optional components include:

 - Integration with distributed MinIO deployment
 - Ingress routing with nginx